The Garmin Vivofit Fitness Band is a fitness tracker that will enable you to monitor your physical activity, as well as your sleep quality.

 - Inactivity indicator

-The inactivity indicator is a great motivator that provides a visual reminder for you to remain active.
+The inactivity indicator is a great motivator that provides a visual reminder to remain active.

 - Smart technology